 The age of the digital assistants is rising, with different computer-assisted conversation modules emerging from various technology companies such as IBM, Google, Amazon, Apple, Microsoft, Facebook.
 The conversation module, sometimes also called a chatbot (Raj 2018, Goyal et al. 2018), is a machine learning system that allows human users to have conversational experience about some domain of knowledge.

-Chatbots have a number of advantages precisely if they are used in situations where there are not enough skilled staff or should serve a large number of simultaneous users:
+Chatbots have several benefits precisely if used in situations where there are not enough skilled staff or should serve a large number of simultaneous users:

-Accessibility: Museum assistant is easily accessible over the WEB or mobile application.
+Accessibility: The museum assistant is easily accessible over the WEB or mobile application.
 The user can open the website and start asking questions or begin resolving their queries regarding museum content or activities.
-A basic set of information can be returned back, or museum visit with live guidance could be arranged.
+A basic set of information is provided to visitors, or museum visits with live guidance could be arranged.

-Availability: Chatbots are available 24 hours per day, 7 days per week.
+Availability: Chatbots are available 24 hours per day, seven days per week.
 They will do the same tasks or new tasks every time with the same efficiency and performance.

 Scalability: In case of great interest of visitors, or the arrival of larger groups, the Museum assistant provides individual experience in reviewing the material, the number of users that can simultaneously administer it is virtually unlimited.

-Cost: Costs are particularly important for NGOs that base their work on volunteers.
-Any system that can facilitate operation and reduce operating costs is welcome, in which case the funds can be directed for further research or improvement of the contents of the museum
+Cost: Costs are particularly crucial for NGOs that base their work on volunteers.
+Any system that can facilitate operation and reduce operating costs is welcome, in which case the funds’ redirection for further research or improvement of the contents of the museum may happen.

-Insights: Your sales representative might not be able to remember the behavior of the user and give you exclusive insight about the consumer behavioral pattern, but your bots can using latest techniques of machine learning and data science.
+Insights: Your sales representative might not be able to remember the behavior of the user and give you an exclusive idea about the consumer behavioral pattern, but your bots can using the latest techniques of machine learning and data science.